silverstripe/silverstripe-activedirectory/docs/en/troubleshooting.md

 The correct URL can be extracted from ADFS by checking the "Federation Service Properties".

-## Updating ADFS to 2.0
+## Updating ADFS from 1.0 to 2.0

-To be able to use the SAML Single Sign On functionality you need to have ADFS 2.0.
+To be able to use the SAML Single Sign On functionality you need to have ADFS 2.0 or greater.
 In some cases ADFS 1.0 is installed, but you can upgrade for free with [an update from Microsoft](http://www.microsoft.com/en-us/download/details.aspx?id=10909).

 [Installing Active Directory Federation Services (ADFS) 2.0](http://pipe2text.com/?page_id=285) information is available.